 Flowers: African Daisy, Alyssum, Aquilegia, Antirrhinum, Bellis, Calendula, Cineraria, Dianthus, Diascia, Gazania, Godetia, Linaria, Nemesia, Pansy, Phlox, Fairy Primulas, Petunias, Poppies, Stocks, Viola and Virginian Stocks.

-Plant your Sweet Peas seeds now in a sunny spot in the garden for spring fragrance and joy!
+Sow your Sweet Peas seeds now in a sunny spot in the garden for spring fragrance and joy!

-In the Food garden
+In the food garden

 - Do a final harvesting of annual herbs.
 Dig up what’s left and add to the compost heap.
 Some herb plants like comfrey, borage and yarrow will speed up the decomposing process and add precious nutrients to the compost.

 - Harvest the last of your potato crop and summer veg now and pull up spent plants.

 - This is a good month to plant deciduous fruit trees like peaches, plums, nectarines and apricots.
 If space is a problem, why not try your hand at the art of espalier?

 - Keep citrus trees moist and replenish the mulch layer around the trees if needed.